spacewalkproject/spacewalk-wiki/HowToInstallNightly.md

  * Make sure your underlying OS is fully up-to-date.
  * If you use LDAP as a central identity service and wish to pull user and group information from it, see [[SpacewalkWithLDAP]]
  * In the following steps we assume you have a default, vanilla installation of your operating system, without any customized setup of yum repositories, user management, security, etc.

+*NOTE:* Nightly repo contains developers' snapshot and it is not suitable for production environment.
+Especially beware that you might not be able to upgrade from the nightly installation to the next release, especially with respect to the database schema.

 ## Setting up Spacewalk repo